cweds/tailtrack/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](./LICENSE) file for full details.

 ## 🙏 Acknowledgments